-This look can be created overnight and we’re not kidding.
-After your wash and care routine, add a defining gel like to your hair and then twist your hair in sections.
-The bigger your twist, the bigger your curl; the tighter your twist, the smaller your curls will be.
+This look can be created overnight, and we’re not kidding.
+After your wash and care routine, add a defining gel to your hair, and then twist your hair in sections.
+The bigger your twist, the bigger your curl; the tighter your twist, the smaller your curl.
 Small twists also tend to dry faster overnight, but it’s totally up to you.

-After twisting, opt for sleeping on a silk pillowcase to speed up the drying process overnight.
-Covering your hair may trap in the moisture and extend the drying time.
-In the morning, release your twists, fluff and style your hair however you like!
+Most importantly, after twisting, opt for sleeping on a silk pillowcase to speed up the drying process overnight.
+Covering your hair may trap moisture and extend the drying time.
+In the morning, release your twists, and fluff and style your hair however you like!

-If you want to play up your afro style, adding in some bold colors (two-toned hair colors are some of our favorites!) can help spice up your look easily.
-However, you’ll definitely want to take the salon route when exploring any coloring option as natural hair tends to be extremely delicate, making you want to approach this process with caution.
+If you want to play up your afro style, adding in some bold colors (like two-toned hair colors) can easily spice up your look.
+However, you’ll definitely want to take the salon route when exploring any coloring option, as natural hair tends to be extremely delicate.
 For safe coloring practices, be sure to book a consultation with your colorist first to discuss what color look will work best for your skin tone and hair type.

 14. Taper Your Sides

-If you like looks with lots of edge, tapering your afro at the sides gives it an undercut kind of effect.
-To get the look, ask your stylist to carefully buzz the sides of your afro, giving your cut a fresh and cool feel.
-When it comes to styling this look, it’s important to note that this high impact cut kind of cut usually requires minimal to no styling.
-Enhance your afro with some flowers this season.
-Photo credit: Verity Jane Smith
+If you like looks with lots of edges, then tapering your afro at the sides is the best look for you.
+To get the look, ask your stylist to carefully buzz the sides of your afro.
+This will give your cut a fresh and cool feel.
+Bonus: When it comes to styling this look, it’s important to note that this high-impact cut kind of cut usually requires minimal to no styling.

-Enhance your afro this season with some gorgeous flowers!
+Enhance your afro for warmer seasons with some gorgeous flowers!
 Check out how to nail this look in our floral afro hair tutorial.
 Don’t miss the chance to elevate your style and embrace the blooming spirit!

 16. Space Puffs

 We just love it when some of our favorite hairstyles get a modern update, such as in the case of these fun space puffs.
-Rock this look to work, brunch or post-workout as you embrace a carefree style on your afro.
-Check out how to master this style in our space puffs tutorial.
+Most importantly, you can sport this look to work, brunch, or post-workout, as it lets you embrace a carefree style on your afro.
+Learn how to master this style in our space puffs tutorial.

 17. Hair Puff

-We are digging this elegant updo style for your afro as you accentuate your afro puff while also showcasing a cool style.
-Check out how to master this modern hairstyle in our hair puff tutorial.
+We are digging this elegant updo style for your afro.
+As you accentuate your afro puff, you’re also showcasing a cool style!

 18. Half-Up Afro Style

-One of our favorite looks on all hair types, we just love how the half-up style allows you to get the weight of your hair off your face as you showcase a seriously stylish look.
-You can go for a full half-up pony or a bun half-up look (as seen here) as some of your natural texture takes center stage.
+One of our favorite looks on all hair types is the half-updo.
+This style allows you to get the weight of your hair off your face while you showcase a seriously stylish (yet practical!) look.
+For instance, go for a full half-up pony or a half-up bun look (as seen here) and let some of your natural texture take center stage.

 19. Side Bantu Knots

-A quick and easy hairstyle, this one is all about evoking those laid-back vibes.
-Check out how to master this style in our side bantu knots tutorial.
+For a quick and easy afro hairstyle, opt for Bantu knots that give off a laid-back vibe.
+Meanwhile, check out how to master this style in our side Bantu knots tutorial.

-And while we are all about rocking your fro, there are some days when you want to pull it back.
-Whether that’s for a fancy event, or during dead heat of summer, options are so important!
-After you brush your hair, pull it back into a low chignon and pair it with your favorite headband and you’ll be all set!
+While we are all about rocking your ‘fro, there are some days when you want to pull it back.
+Whether that’s for an event, or during the dead heat of summer, having options is so important!
+For example, after you brush your hair, pull it back into a low chignon and pair it with your favorite headband and you’ll be all set!